Rock0007/Rock0007/README.md

 🌟 If you share my passion for technology and are interested in collaborating with a motivated and proactive undergraduate student, I invite you to connect with me.
 Let's explore opportunities where we can create meaningful impact together.

 ### 🛠️ Tech Stack
-- Languages: Python, Java, JavaScript
+- Languages: JavaScript
-- Front-end: HTML, CSS, Bootstrap-5, Tailwind, React
+- Front-end: HTML, CSS, Tailwind, React
 - Back-end: Node.js, Express
-- Databases: SQL, MongoDB, Firebase
+- Databases: MongoDB
-- Tools: Git, VS Code, Docker, Postman etc..
+- Tools: Git, VS Code, Postman